sst/sst/www/docs/snippets/Auth.md

 ### Using the full config for a trigger

-If you wanted to configure each Lambda function separately, you can pass in the [`FunctionProps`](Function.md#functionprops).
+Configure each Lambda function separately.

 ```js
 new Auth(this, "Auth", {